Take a 1-min quiz to get a Pilates Plan Male Female

 A common misconception is that sucking in your stomach or bracing your abs is the same as activating your TVA.
 However, these are actually two different things.

-Sucking in your stomach can actually make it harder to engage your TVA.
-And bracing your abs puts unnecessary stress on the spine.
+Sucking in your stomach can actually make it more difficult to engage your TVA, and bracing your abs puts unnecessary stress on the back area.
 Over recruitment of the abs can also inhibit the movement of the diaphragm, which can lead to shallow breathing.

 Deep breathing is essential for engaging the TVA muscles.
 When you inhale, the diaphragm contracts and moves downward.
 This action puts pressure on the stomach and forces the TVA muscles to contract, which helps to engage and strengthen them.